3 Reasons Not to Give a Recorded Statement After an Accident

 New Hampshire & Vermont Attorneys Serving Concord, Manchester & Nashua

 Giving a recorded statement to an insurance adjuster following an accident can be extremely harmful to your case.
 What might seem like an innocent request by the adjuster to simply “hear your side of the story,” is actually an attempt to discredit your claim.
-Trust our attorneys at Van Dorn, Curtiss & Rousseau, PLLC; we've seen it happen all too often.
+Trust our attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC; we've seen it happen all too often.

 Guess what?
 The insurance company got you on tape saying you weren’t injured.
 That means you are going to have a difficult time recovering compensation.

 Here are three reasons why a recorded statement can be detrimental to your injury case: